 You have read the news.
 You may be experiencing it first-hand, as a parent.
-More and more teens are struggling with their mental health.
+More and more youth are struggling with their mental health.
 We asked ourselves, how can we help?

 We found a solution.

-Helix Healthcare Group now offers consulting and treatment services for adolescents (12-19 years old) who are struggling with their mental health, trauma experiences, and/or challenges with substance use.
+Helix Healthcare Group now offers consulting and treatment services for children and teens (6-19 years old) who are struggling with their mental health, trauma experiences, and/or challenges with substance use.

-By accessing these services, adolescents and their families will be able to experience our evidence-informed therapies, conventional treatments, and holistic mind-body solutions
+Through our comprehensive and compassionate approach, young people and their families will be able to experience our evidence-informed therapies, conventional treatments, and holistic solutions.

-Customized treatment plans are offered by a therapist(s) trained and experienced in implementing EMDR (eye movement desensitization and reprocessing), Mindfulness, and Sensorimotor Psychotherapy with adolescents.
+Customized treatment plans are offered by a therapist(s) trained and experienced in implementing EMDR (eye movement desensitization and reprocessing), Mindfulness, and Sensorimotor Psychotherapy with children, teens and young adults.

 Youth-oriented Hypnotherapy, Sound Therapy, Yoga and other services are also available.